Actify

 4-Week Plan: Building a Tight-Knit Small Team

 Small groups bond faster than large ones — if you sequence the activities right.
-Follow this plan to go from 'coworkers' to 'crew' in one month.
+Go from 'coworkers' to 'crew' in one month.

 1